Personalized Eye Care

 Why Should I remove my contacts nightly?

 When you are sleeping with your contacts, you are depriving your corneas of oxygen.
-Because your eyes are not able to lubricate themselves properly, you risk possibility of infection as well.
+Because your eyes are not able to lubricate themselves properly, you risk possibility of infection.

 What should I bring to my eye exam?